mceachen/findler/README.md

 Because procs and lambdas aren't ```Marshal```able, and I didn't want to use something scary like ruby2ruby and eval.

 ## Changelog

+### 0.0.7
+ * Use a non-inherited set per iterator, rather than a global bloom filter
+ * Removed the ability to "rescan" due to the weight of the bloom filter in marshalling when traversing an enormous tree.

 ### 0.0.6
  * ```add_filters``` takes an array, not a glob